PeterKon/logreader/README.md

 Simple python-script I use to analyze log-files to quickly extract the commonly relevant error-messages.
 The script prints the results to terminal and by default outputs to file `outfile.txt`.

 ## Usage
-Renaming the file to be analyzed to `infile.txt` and running the script with `python logreader.py`
+Running the script with `python logreader.py` and selecting the logfile to be analyzed.

 Inside the code, you can change the following variables to adjust the output: